informalsystems/tendermint-rs/docs/architecture/adr-007-light-client-supervisor-ergonomics.md

 abstraction all together and fully embraces CSP style concurrency.

 Furthermore we have async versions of most `Handle` methods, but no real use-case driving it.
-If we find such needs, we should look into an interface embracing `async/await`.
+At this point we can't anticipate the limitations of the current design with regards to concurrent access.

 ## Decision